Liberia: Early colonization

 Between 1461 and the late 17th century, Portuguese, Dutch, and British traders had contacts and trading posts in the region.
 The Portuguese named the area Costa da Pimenta ("Pepper Coast") but it later came to be known as the Grain Coast, due to the abundance of melegueta pepper grains.
-European traders would barter commodities and goods with local people.
+The traders would barter commodities and goods with local people.

-In the United States, there was a movement to settle free people of color, both free-born and formerly enslaved, in Africa.
-This was because they faced racial discrimination in the form of political disenfranchisement and the denial of civil, religious, and social rights.
+In the United States, there was a movement to settle African Americans, both free-born and formerly enslaved, in Africa.
+This was partially because they faced racial discrimination in the form of political disenfranchisement and the denial of civil, religious, and social rights.
+It was also partially because slave owners and politicians feared uprisings and rebellions of enslaved peoples.
+They believed these uprisings would be motivated by a desire to achieve the freedoms experienced by formerly enslaved peoples, specifically freedom from violence and reunions with separated family.

 Formed in 1816, the American Colonization Society (ACS) was made up mostly of Quakers and slaveholders.
 Quakers believed black people would face better chances for freedom in Africa than in the U.S. While slaveholders opposed freedom for enslaved people, some viewed "repatriation" of free people of color as a way to avoid slave rebellions.

-In 1822, the American Colonization Society began sending free people of color to the Pepper Coast voluntarily to establish a colony.
+In 1822, the ACS began sending free people of color to the Pepper Coast voluntarily to establish a colony.
 Mortality from tropical diseases was high—of the 4,571 emigrants who arrived in Liberia between 1820 and 1843, only 1,819 survived.
 By 1867, the ACS (and state-related chapters) had assisted in the migration of more than 13,000 people of color from the United States and the Caribbean to Liberia.
 These free African Americans and their descendants married within their community and came to identify as Americo-Liberians.
 Many were of mixed race and educated in American culture; they did not identify with the indigenous natives of the tribes they encountered.
-They intermarried largely within the colonial community, developing an ethnic group that had a cultural tradition infused with American notions of political republicanism and Protestant Christianity.
+They developed an ethnic group that had a cultural tradition infused with American notions of political republicanism and Protestant Christianity.